khmelnitskiianton/Language/README.md

 cd ./MyLanguage
-cmake .                                                                     #compile language make chmod +x translator.sh                                                      #permission for scripts chmod +x linker.sh
+cmake .                                                                     #compile language make chmod +x translator.sh                                                      #permissions for scripts chmod +x linker.sh
-./translator.sh {path to file begin with this repo}/{file with source code} #translate lang code to nasm ./linker.sh {path to file begin with this repo}/{file with NASM code}       #link nasm code with lang stdlib {path to file begin with this repo}/{file with source code}                 #run program
+./translator.sh {path to file begin with this repo}/{file with source code} #translate lang code to nasm ./linker.sh {path to file begin with this repo}/{file with NASM code}       #link nasm code with language's standart libs {path to file begin with this repo}/{file with source code}                 #run program
 ```